 CA-I, CA-II, CA-III:

 During three years of Clinical Anesthesia, residents assume increasing responsibility in the selection and administration of anesthesia and the pre- and post-operative care of patients for all types of surgical and obstetrical procedures.
-Nearly one quarter of all surgical procedures are performed on children; an active newborn transport service provides many challenging neonatal anesthesia cases.
-A reasonable amount of emergency and trauma anesthesia can also be expected with rotations both at UH and at MetroHealth Hospital’s Level 1 trauma center.
+Nearly one quarter of all surgical procedures are performed on children.
+With UH now becoming a Level I Trauma center, residents get extensive experience in the trauma and emergency fields.

 The Department of Anesthesiology stresses residents’ active participation in the patient’s anesthetic and respiratory management.
 Early on in clinical rotations, residents work closely with an experienced anesthesiologist.
 Later, residents are expected formulate anesthetic plans and manage anesthetic problems independently, but faculty consultation is always available.

 In the CA-I and CA-II years, the clinical education focuses on the pharmacology and physiology related to clinical problems.
-Rotations are in all fields of anesthesia including pediatrics, cardiothoracic, neurological surgery and obstetrics.
-The CA-III year is designed to broaden the resident’s experience.
-House officers may elect to work in specialized areas of clinical anesthesia, such as cardiothoracic, surgery, neurological surgery, obstetrics, pediatrics, orthopaedics (regional anesthesia) or pain management.
+Rotations are in all fields of anesthesia including pediatrics, cardiothoracic, neurological surgery, orthopedic surgery, and obstetrics.
+Residents also rotate through two months of perioperative medicine during this time, as well as one month of preoperative clinic for preoperative clearances.
+The CA-III year is designed to broaden the resident’s experience and allows for customization of each resident’s education, based on their interests.
+Residents may elect to work during this time in specialized areas of clinical anesthesia, such as cardiothoracic, surgery, neurological surgery, obstetrics, pediatrics, orthopedics (regional anesthesia) or pain management.

 Our Didactic Program